 The Rice EcoRep Program is a student-led peer-to-peer environmental outreach network based in our university's eleven residential colleges.
-Each residential college is served by one EcoRep whose job it is to lead a series of college-focused sustainability initiatives, including utility conservation, recycling and environmental education.
+Each residential college is served by up to two EcoReps whose job it is to lead a series of college-focused sustainability initiatives, including utility conservation, recycling and environmental education.

 The EcoReps are employed by the Office of Sustainability, and the program is further supported through "green funds" provided by Housing and Dining.
-For more information about the program, please contact Director of Sustainability Richard Johnson at email@example.com.
+For more information about the program, please contact Sustainability Program Coordinator, Kristianna Bowles, at firstname.lastname@example.org.
 To contact individual EcoReps, please consult the Rice Directory after reviewing the "Meet Our EcoReps" hyperlink.

 At their individual colleges Eco-Reps complete a variety of projects.
 Examples include:

 - Ordering Greenware for their college and lending it out for college events

 - Creating Herb and vegetable Gardens to support their serveries’ kitchen

 - Installing hand dryers in common bathrooms

 - Ordering motion sensing lights for common spaces

 - Creating E-Waste and Special Recycling Stations in the Colleges